jgunthorpe/cloud_mdir_sync/README.md

 # OAUTH2 Authentication

 Most cloud providers are now using OAUTH2, and often also provide options to disable simple password authentication.
+Both Microsoft and Google have announced effective 'end of life' dates for password only 'basic authentication'.
 This is done in the name of security as OAUTH is the standards based way to support various MFA schemes.
 However, OAUTH requires an interactive Web Browser to authenticate.
 This is challanging for a Linux environment.

-CMS implements this in what has become the common way for a command line application.
+CMS implements this following [RFC 8252](https://tools.ietf.org/html/rfc8252) which has become the common way for a command line application to operate.
 It provides an internal web server which interacts with the browser to perform the OAUTH protocol.
 When interactive authentication is required it automatically launches a browser window to handle it.
-As a public application CMS uses the new OAUTH 2.0 Proof Key for Code Exchange (PKCE) protocol with the Authorization Code Grant to avoid needing 'client secrets' or special service configuration.
+As a public application CMS uses the new OAUTH 2.0 Proof Key for Code Exchange (PKCE) protocol with the Authorization Code Grant to and does not need to keep secret information to be secure.

 The first time a user does this authentication they will be prompted to permit the 'cloud-maildir-sync' application to access their mailbox, in the normal